snewhouse/ngs/README.md

-NGSeasy
+NGSeasy (beta)
 ===================
 **A [Dockerized](https://www.docker.com/) and [Virtulaized](https://www.virtualbox.org/) ngs pipeline and tool-box.**

 **With NGSeasy you can now have full suite of NGS tools up and running on any high end workstation in an afternoon**

+**Note:** NGSeasy is under **heavy development** and evolves quickly.

 - **NGSeasy-v1.0 Full Production release will be available Dec 2014**

-**Note:** NGSeasy is under **heavy development** and evolves quickly.

-Please contact us for help/guidance on using the beta release.
+- **NGSeasy updates every 12 months:**

+NGSeasy is completely open source and we encourage interested folks to jump in and get involved in the dev with us.

 ****
 ### Authors

+Please contact us for help/guidance on using the beta release.

 - Amos Folarin <amosfolarin@gmail.com>
 <a href="http://www.linkedin.com/pub/amos-folarin/34/b06/978">
 <img src="http://www.linkedin.com/img/webpromo/btn_viewmy_160x33.png" width="160" height="33" alt="View Amos's profile on LinkedIn">